civilisation

 Dharma means following life principles necessary for the welfare of society, individuals, and nature.

-- It is based on truth, justice, non-violence, and compassion.
+- It is based on truth, justice, nonviolence, and compassion.

 The Purpose of Dharma

-- To instill morality and discipline.
+- To instil morality and discipline.

 - To maintain peace and harmony in society.